Power BI data connectors – A Complete Guide

 • Real-time data requirements with greater access speed needs

-• Frequent connector functionality enhancements likely needed
+• Frequent connector functionality enhancements are likely needed

 Microsoft Power Platform